 Ethics Title Card

-This research has been performed in accordance with standard animal ethical guidelines and approved by the local animal ethics committees.
+This research has been performed in accordance with standard animal ethical guidelines and approved by the local animal ethics committees. ok

 Protocol Videos

 Each video will include a section of your protocol and accompanying results, if applicable.
 Use Track Changes when making edits or revisions.